The following is a guide to formats that are accepted for registration.

 Copyright exists in your work regardless of format, so the format that you use to register the work will not make a difference to copyright, it will only impact registration fees and personal convenience.

-CD or DVD format is preferred where possible.
+CD, DVD or USB drive format is preferred where possible.

-CD or DVD is normally the best format for registration as it provides generous storage for most works, is a light and compact format, (and therefore cheaper to post), and as it is the most convenient format for our administrators to work with it will also speed up the processing of your application.
+CD, DVD or USB flash drive is normally the best option for registration as it provides generous storage for most works, is light and compact, (and therefore cheaper to post), and as it is a convenient format for our administrators to work with it will also speed up the processing of your application.

 If you have any questions or are unsure how to register your item, please consult our page dealing with formats that are known to cause confusion, which has further information on registration formats and how to contact our advisors.